Cultural Studies: B.A., B.S.

 Existing both as an academic discipline in its own right and as the activity of philosophical inquiry (or "philosophizing") that is integral to numerous other academic areas (political theory, literary theory, fine arts, comparative religion, sociology of scientific knowledge, linguistics, etc.), philosophy is a cornerstone of the humanities.
 A concentration in philosophy can be organized in many different ways and should therefore reflect the student's particular learning goals.
 Note that students who are considering the pursuit of a graduate degree in the actual discipline of philosophy should research the expectations of graduate programs offering such a degree and plan their concentration accordingly.

-Philosophy concentrations at both the Associates and Bachelor's level should address the following:
+Philosophy concentrations should address the following:

 Ethics